paolo-mastrangelo/Xamarin.PMHeatmap.iOS/README.md

 # Xamarin.PMHeatmap.iOS
-An overlay that can be use to draw heatmap with iOS map
+An overlay that can be used to draw heatmap with iOS map

 **Override of OverlayRenderer**
 ```